turbot/guardrails-samples/baselines/getting_started/aws/aws_check_iam/README.md

 # Baseline - AWS Check IAM Policies

 AWS Check IAM Policies focuses on enabling all IAM resources baseline policies.
-Some of these policies are enabled with industry standard best practices and some are enabled with check mode to validate.
+Some policies are enabled with industry standard best practices and some are enabled with check mode to validate.

 ## Overview